 Figure 3: (A) Unsoldered commerical LED star.
 (B) LED star with leads.
 (C) Connectors on other end of leads.
-(D) Connector sealed with heat-shrink tubing.

 Fabrication of a WPP base begins with preparation of an LED star.
 Solder leads onto your LED star, using the red positive and black negative convention (Figure 3A-B).
-We recommend 22 gauge solid core wire.
-This is often sold as "standard hookup wire" Soldering may be challenging, as the LED star itself will resist efforts to heat it.
+Soldering may be challenging, as the LED star itself will resist efforts to heat it.
 Using lead-based solder with a low melting point may help.